 Note that shipping lines have special regulations for the automobile and heavy industry.
 You will make it easier for all parties involved if you identify the dimensions of your cargo, document it, and apply for clearance beforehand.
 Also, note that your cargo cannot be shipped without the approval of your local government.
-Also note that if your equipment is oversized, you might have to disassemble it partially before shipping it.
+Also bear in mind that if your equipment is oversized, you might have to disassemble it partially before shipping it.

 2. Customs Check & Proper Documentation

-Speaking of custom clearances, you need to consider the customs of the country destination for your asset.
+Speaking of customs clearances, you need to consider the customs of the country destination for your asset.
 If your documentation isn’t admissible in their jurisdiction, you may have to consult with your local customs branch or shipping company about which documents to acquire before loading your cargo onto the ship.
-Some will require you to have a bill of sale and the original title of the equipment before they allow it in their country.
-Others will demand that require that you have all the equipment’s insurance papers before it can be Okayed to operate in their country.
+Some will require you to have a bill of sale and the original title of the equipment before they allow it into their country.
+Others will demand that you have all the equipment’s insurance papers before it can be okayed to operate in their country.

 3. Transportation Options

 After you have taken care of all shipment procedures, you need to start thinking about your transportation options.
-The guiding factors here are two: The shipping distance and the size/dimensions of the items involved.
+The guiding factors here are twofold: The shipping distance and the size/dimensions of the items involved.
 In general, you have three transportation options to choose from:

-You can consider using this method if your heavy machinery is self-propelled.
-That means it has either wheels of treads, so you will drive it onto the ship or whichever transportation vessel you choose and then once at the destination, drive it off.
+You should consider using this method if your heavy machinery is self-propelled.
+That means it has either wheels or treads, so you will drive it onto the ship or whichever transportation vessel you choose and then, once at the destination, drive it off.